haskellcg/Company_Notes/bfd_protocol_rfc5882_part_1.md

   Combinations of more than one of the scenarios listed above may be useful in some cases.

 ## Other Application Issues
+  Running BFD inside the tunnel is recommended, as it exercises more aspects of the path.
+One way to accommodate this is to address BFD packets based on the tunnel endpoints, assuming that they are numbered.

+  If a planned outage is to take place on a path over which BFD is run, it is prefreable to take down the BFD session by going to AdiminDown state prior to the outage.
+The system asserting AdminDown should do so for at least one Detection Time in order to ensure that the remote system is aware of it.

+  Similar, if BFD is to be deconfigured from a system, it is desirable not to trigger any client application action.
+Simply ceasing the transmission of BFD Control packets will cause the remote system to detect a session failure.
+In order to avoid this, the **_system on which BFD is being deconfigured should put the session into AdminDown state and maintain this state for a Detection Time to ensure that the remote system is aware of it_**.

+## Interoperability Issues
+  Asynchronous mode is mandatory and is always available, and other modes and functions are negotiated at run time.

+  The interaction between BFD and other protocols and control functions is very loosely coupled.
+The action taken are based on existing mechanisms in those protocols and functions, so interoperability problems are very unlikely unless BFD is applied in contradictory ways (**_such as a BFD session failure causing one implementation to go down and another implementation to come up_**).

+## Specific Protocol Interactions (Non-Normative)
+  Since the interactions do not affect interoperability, they are non-normative

+### BFD Interactions with OSPFv2, OSPFv3, and IS-IS
+#### Session Establishment
+  The most obvious choice